 I think this recipe gets the record for the most unsuccessful trials!
 I didn’t want this to be just a plain ol’ bar with pecans.
-Nope, I wanted it to resemble and taste similar to real pecan pie.
+Nope, I wanted it to resemble, and taste similar to real pecan pie.
 I tried many times to add whey protein to the base, but the result was spongy and cake-like.
-Not a crust, like I wanted.
+Not a crunchier crust, like I wanted.
 So I opted for almond meal (ground up almonds) and coconut flour.
-With the higher fat content, I figured the best thing to do was make it low carb!
+It worked great!